Spencer C. Schubert

 Joaris, a Dominican native, earned a degree from Universidad ISA in Santiago, Dominican Republic in Ecology and Environmental management.
-Joaris has now worked as a technician and field crew leader for the project for more than a year.
+Joaris worked as a technician and field crew leader during the first two years of the project.
 Joaris hopes to one day obtain a doctorate in ecological sciences and conduct his own research and ecosystem conservation work in the in the region some day.

 Tyler studied Marine Biology and Limnology at San Francisco State University.
 After graduating, Tyler pursued several internship positions in avian field research including work in Bolivia, Colombia, and China.
 Most recently Tyler worked as an intern at Point Blue Conservation Science monitoring breeding birds in his home state of California.